Dealogic/webpack-vsts-extension/README.md

 --config webpack.dist.config.js
 ```

+Errors and Warnings can be treated differently:
+* treat errors as (errors / warnings / info)
+* treat warnings as (errors / warnings / info)

+Warnings means the task will partially succeed, in case of errors the task will fail.
+If there are no errors and no warnings, then the task will succeed.
+You can treat the errors as warnings, so in case of errors, the task will just partially succeed.
+Or if you would like to ignore the warnings, those should be handled as info.

 ![webpack arguments](https://raw.githubusercontent.com/Dealogic/webpack-vsts-extension/master/screenshots/WebpackArguments.png)

 The webpack build errors and warnings are reported under the issues / build section on the summary page: